My Stereo System

 ![]() |

 Katrina and the Waves, Katrina and the Waves (Capitol, RSA).
 My son bought this album sealed at a record fair in 2025.
 It took me back some 40 years when the album was released and I heard it from a buddy on the army base I was stationed.
 The very first track's introduction hits hard and while this is not what I regularly listen to, it's just fun.
 We do not always have to be stuck down in an "audiophile chair" listening to deep stuff no one else bothers to listen to.
 This group was no fluke either.
 Eurovision winners in 1987, for their 1985 Capitol debut, the band reworked 10 tracks from earlier Canadian releases into their self-titled international album.
 It proved both a critical and commercial success, with "Walking on Sunshine" becoming a worldwide hit (reaching No. 9 in the US and No. 8 in the UK).
 This completely re-recorded version differed significantly from the original 1983 Canadian release.
 Look in the sleeve's text and you will see the mastering was done by Robert Ludwig.
 It speaks volumes of the quality of the recording.
 The success brought a Grammy nomination for Best New Artist and extensive touring, which helped sustain sales.
 Another single, "Do You Want Crying," also cracked the US top 40 that summer.
 My original copy was pressed in Germany and I remember that it sounded absolutely stellar.
 My current copy, pressed locally, sounds perfectly fine.
-Not all locally pressed vinyl of the 80s was necessarily bad, and I had some imported stuff that sounds rather mediocre.
-Listening to it takes me back to carefree years in the SADF (South African Defence Force) in 1985-1986 before it was destroyed when it later became the SANoDF under our current "leedahs". |
+Not all locally pressed vinyl of the 80s was necessarily bad, and I had some imported stuff that sounded rather mediocre. |

 ![]() |

 Leonard Cohen, Songs from a Room (CBS, USA).
 Beaten, and probably one of the oldest records I own.
 I had it cleaned with an ultrasonic machine, but years of wear on the record have left their mark.
+What's next for this album?
+Looking for a new reissue or a pre-owned title in VG+ and better condition.
+Failing this, the current album is on the replace list. |

 ![]() |